Nunthapop/Nunthapop/README.md

 ###

-<p align="left">✨ I'm a Junior Frontend Web Developer based in Thailand, passionate about crafting seamless user experiences and web applications</p>
+<p align="left">✨ I'm a  Web Developer based in Thailand, passionate about crafting seamless user experiences and web applications</p>

 ###